dustming/basinmaker/examples/arcgis_examples/generate_hru_and_model_inputs/README.md

 * \<Other_Ply_ID_2\>
       the the column name in Other_Ply_2 polygon indicate the unique type ID.

+* \<Inmportance_order\>
+      It is a list of [Landuse_ID,Soil_ID ...].
+The list will be used to remove small hrus, and try to keep the area of the first item in the list unchanged in a subbasin, if area of the first item can not be kepted, then tried to keep the area of the second item in the list of a subbasin unchanged.

+* \<min_hru_area_pct_sub\>
+      It is the minimum hru area, HRU area smaller than this value will be merged to other hrus in the same subbasin.
+The basinmaker will first try to merge it with the the hrus has the same properties.
+The properties is specified by the parameter Inmportance_order

 * \<Landuse_info\>
       Path to a csv file that contains landuse information, including following attributes: Landuse_ID (integer) the landuse ID in the landuse polygon; LAND_USE_C(string),the landuse class name for each landuse type